HENRCAST/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

 This is the required projected for the Getting and Cleaning Data Course available at Coursera.
-It contain an RScript written for getting and cleaning (surprise!) data sets available at:
+It contains an RScript written for getting and cleaning (surprise!) data sets available at:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip